fenago/puppet-course/quickstart/md/Lab_6.md

 `unique` merge behavior returns all the values found, as a flattened array, with duplicates removed (hence `unique`).

-If you are looking up hash data, you can use the `hash` merge behavior to return a merged hash containing all the keys and values from all matching hashes found.
-If Hiera finds two hash keys with the same name, only the value of the first will be returned.
-This is known as a **shallow merge**.
-If you want a deep merge (that is, one where matching hashes will be merged at all levels, instead of just the top level) use the `deep` merge behavior.

-If this all sounds a bit complicated, don\'t worry.
-The default merge behavior is probably what you want most of the time, and if you should happen to need one of the other behaviors instead, you can read more about it in the Puppet documentation.

 ### Data sources based on facts